mobiusml/gemlite/README.md

 ## Limitations
 * Only a batch-size of 1 is supported for the moment.
 * Only scalar zero-point/scaling for the moment.
 Channel-wise normalization can be done outside the matmul call, but grouping needs to be added.
 * Odd bitwidths like 3-bit is broken because they require padding that makes the number of rows not divisible by the number of columns per warp (32).
 There's a way to pad the shared memory with zeros to match the padding and add an `if` statement to avoid accessing indices outside the range, but it doesn't give the correct results for the moment.
+* Maybe it's a better idea to follow  <a href="https://github.com/wangsiping97/FastGEMV">FastGEMV</a>'s idea that uses a predefined chunk-size to be processed by the threads.
+This makes using shared memory easier which would allow us to store more things.
+Currently the size of the shared memory depends on the number of rows, so we can only defined its size outside the kernel.